You are invited to the 2017 Spring Benefit Dinner of the

 at Arion Press

-benefiting the Institute’s programs in the history of printing, the art of the book, preservation, and education, and honoring:
+benefiting the Institute’s programs in the history of printing, the art of the book, preservation, and education, including apprenticeships, and honoring

 Arion Press, 1802 Hays Street, The Presidio, San Francisco, California 94129

-The fourteenth annual benefit is a sit-down dinner in the Arion Press gallery, preceded by cocktails in the pressroom and tours of the production areas by our craftsmen and apprentices.
+The fifteenth annual benefit is a sit-down dinner in the Arion Press gallery, preceded by cocktails in the pressroom and tours of the production areas by our craftsmen and apprentices.
 The evening supports our programs in preservation and education, including apprenticeships in typecasting, printing, and bookbinding.
-There is no auction or fund-raising activity during dinner, only remarks by the honorees.
+There is no auction during dinner, only remarks by the honorees.

-Past honorees include artists Ed Ruscha, Julie Mehretu, John Baldessari, Joel Shapiro, Julian Lethbridge, Ellen Phelan, Wayne Thiebaud, Jim Dine, Stephen Shore, Martin Puryear, Stan Washburn, and Mel Kendrick, cultural leaders Dana Gioia and Ira Michael Heyman, and collector Marguerite Hoffman.
+Past honorees include artists Enrique Chagoya, Ed Ruscha, Julie Mehretu, John Baldessari, Joel Shapiro, Julian Lethbridge, Ellen Phelan, Wayne Thiebaud, Jim Dine, Stephen Shore, Martin Puryear, Stan Washburn, and Mel Kendrick, cultural leaders Nion McEvoy, Dana Gioia and Ira Michael Heyman, and collector Marguerite Hoffman.

 BOARD OF DIRECTORS